Existenziell/bplusplus/README.md

 ## License

-Open source — free to use and distribute 🧡
+Open source, free to use and distribute 🧡